JayDee Maness: The 1970s and 1980s

 In 1970 Maness joined Tony Booth, who was then leading the house band at L.A.'s Palomino Club.
 He recorded with Booth on several of his early '70s Capitol albums, including The Key's in the Mailbox and Lonesome 7-7203.

 Manness' reputation as a session player led to recording or touring with Barbra Streisand, Vince Gill, Michael Nesmith, Ray Price and others.
-According to musician Ray Stevens, one of Maness's most recognizable pedal steel solos occurred during a 1975 recording of Errol Garner and Johnny Burke's "Misty", while jamming in the studio with fellow musicians, which Stevens describes as "an accident ... one of life's little bonuses."
+According to musician Ray Stevens, one of Maness's most recognizable pedal steel solos occurred during a 1975 recording of Erroll Garner and Johnny Burke's "Misty", while jamming in the studio with fellow musicians, which Stevens describes as "an accident ... one of life's little bonuses."
 The track, which was recorded in two takes, and featured Maness's 20-second solo, won a Grammy Award for best arrangement of 1975 and became the title track of Stevens' Misty album of the same year.